YunoHost/doc/pages/04.applications/10.docs/pihole/app_pihole.md

   - [Restore Network](#restore-network)
 - [Useful links](#useful-links)

-Pi-hole is a network-level ad blocker that acts as a DNS layer and possibly a DHCP3 server for use on a private network.
+*Pi-Hole* is a network-level ad blocker that acts as a DNS layer and possibly a DHCP3 server for use on a private network.
 It is designed to be installed on embedded devices with network capabilities, such as the Raspberry Pi, but can be used on other machines running GNU/Linux or in virtualised environments.

 ## Using Pi-Hole as a DHCP server